How to Offer 24/7 Access in a Coworking Space

 With the Satellite Deskworks system, if someone tailgates with a friend, they can’t get online because they don’t have access to the network.

 One final, common mistake people make when implementing a 24/7 system is not having a clear understanding of what an alarm system does, or relying on one the landlord already has on the building.
-This can be problematic if the alarm is going off every time someone goes in the door.
+This can be problematic if the alarm is going off every time someone goes into the door.

 The fix for this is to have your own system and not rely on an existing one that isn’t compatible with the needs of your space and community.